agustinslions/ManagedLog/README.md

 This projects is easy to use.
 Only you need to add in your project the folder “ConsoleLog” with all files.

 Files:
-	* SLConsoleLogController
+- SLConsoleLogController.
-	* SLConsoleLogManager
+- SLConsoleLogManager.
-	* SLFileSystemLogsTools
+- SLFileSystemLogsTools
-	* SLConsoleTypeViewController
+- SLConsoleTypeViewController
-	* SLLogsViewController
+- SLLogsViewController

 For create a log you can use this macro, SLLogWithType(log, type).
 In the first variable you put your log and the seconds is the name of the category of the logs.